bipulhf/CSE368_Group_14_Report/README.md

 - **Sonar Accuracy**: Ensuring that the sonar sensor could accurately detect objects, especially small ones, was challenging.
 - **Visualization**: Creating a smooth real-time radar visualization in Processing PDE required efficient data handling and rendering.

+<h1 id="conclusion">Conclusion</h1>
+<p style="text-align:justify;">In our CSE 368 lab project, our goal was to develop an automated system for farmers to instantly obtain the NPK values of soil and receive plant suggestions based on those values through a machine learning system and a user-friendly app.
+Unfortunately, due to sensor incompatibility, we were unable to achieve this.
+Despite assembling all the components correctly, we couldn't retrieve the necessary data.
+However, our app was fully functional and ready.
+Following this attempt, we successfully created a radar system project involving sonar, a servo motor, a microcontroller, and PDE processing software.
+This project was highly enjoyable and provided valuable learning experiences.
+We gained significant knowledge about microcontrollers, their programming, and overall system control.</p>

 ## Submitted To
 **Abdullah Al Noman** <br/>